jedisct1/libsodium-doc/installation/README.md

 Also, do not enable sanitizers (such as `-fsanitize=signed-integer-overflow`).
 These can introduce side channels.

-On Linux, if the process hangs at the `make check` step, your system PRG may not have been properly seeded.
-Please refer to the notes in the “Usage” section for ways to address this.
+On Linux, if the process hangs at the `make check` step, your system RNG may not have been properly seeded.
+Please refer to the notes in the `Usage` section for ways to address this.

 Also, on Linux, like any manually installed library, running the `ldconfig` command is required to make the dynamic linker aware of the new library.